reinhake/minecraftServer2/README.md

 Welcome to my tutorial on creating a MineCraft Sever using infrastructure provisioning script [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started) and the server will be hosted on an [AWS](https://aws.amazon.com/) EC2 instance.
 It is necessary to have an AWS account already as we will be using its CLI in conjuction with Terraform for deployment.
 Terraform will create an AWS EC2 instance then run a script on that server.
-This script will install java and setup a minecraft server to be managed by systemd.
-This deployment only requires you to run two commands to get a minecraft server running.
+This script will install java 21.0.7 and setup a minecraft server to be managed by systemd.
+This deployment is for Minecraft Version 1.21.5, but it can be update to work with any version you want.

 The deployment pipeline works like this: